 My Dad put me in the habit of reading and writing right when I was as little as 4.
 As I grew, he often bought home varied titles right from Puss in Boots to Thumbelina and authors from Enid Blyton to Rudyard Kipling.
-He also helped me in my school essays and I was so inspired by the stories he would create back then.
-One such story stayed with me and that was of a town lost in time.
+He also helped me in my school essays, and I was so inspired by the stories he would create back then.
+One such story stayed with me, and that was of a town lost in time.
 Where rivers graced the town bearing crystal clear waters, where the sky was the most pleasant blue you may have ever seen, where the trees were so tall, they seemed as if they were kissing the sky.

 Cut to July 2018.
 I visited a place that brought this fantasy story to life.
 It was my third day on the Leh-Ladakh trip.
 We had just left Khardungla top and headed towards Nubra Valley.
 Now, most people take a halt here, or explore this place and get back to Leh.
-That is because very little people know of a wonderland that is around a 4-5 hours drive ahead.
+That is because very few people know of a wonderland that is around a 4-5 hour drive ahead.
 We had a quick stopover at Nubra for lunch and then continued ahead excitedly.

 The place was quite hyped by our tour organizer friend Stallon Ferns, so we were quite excited.
 But the excitement soon started wearing off.
 The roads became scarier, the Shyok river keeping us company all along became mightier and louder, the mountains kept changing colours from purple to black and all shades of brown.
 There was not a soul in sight for the longest time.
 This 4-hour drive seemed never-ending as if we were driving to the end of the world!
 We were tired and hoped that all the hype better lived up to the expectations.